CultClassik/kubernetes-my-way/README.md

-ensure idempotency on all configs add docker image proxy to help with new docker registry pull limits option for systemd vs containerized core services i.e. etcd? add hashicorp vault as a ca? add ability to use all hosts as nodes add metrics server
+ensure idempotency on all configs add docker image proxy to help with new docker registry pull limits option for systemd vs containerized core services i.e. etcd? add hashicorp vault as a ca as an alternative to use cfssl? add ability to use all hosts as nodes add metrics server